 Under IAS 39, guarantees are fair valued upon initial recognition.
 Subsequent to initial recognition, the guarantees are re-measured at the higher of (i) the amount determined in accordance with IAS 37, Provisions, Contingent Liabilities, and Contingent Assets and (ii) the amount initially recognized less cumulative amortization.

-s) Recently issued accounting standards
+s) Initial adoption and upcoming changes in accounting standards